 The Boston Landmarks Commission and the nine local historic district commissions are comprised of volunteers nominated from professional organizations and neighborhood groups specified in each commission’s legislation.
-All commissioners must be appointed by the Mayor, and some require City Council confirmation.
+All commissioners must be appointed by the Mayor, and require City Council confirmation.

 There are over 8000 properties designated as individual Landmarks or located within Boston’s local historic districts, please see our map.
-BLC Landmark designation provides a level of protection from changes that might compromise the integrity of the resource.
+BLC Landmark designation provides a level of protection from physical changes that might compromise the integrity of the resource.

-The Boston Landmarks Commission administers design review for individual designated and pending Landmarks.
-Each of Boston's nine local historic districts has its own commission which oversees design review for properties within those specific areas.
+Landmarks Commission staff administers design review for individual designated and pending Landmarks, and for each of Boston's nine local historic district commissions.
 The design review process is the same for all commissions - learn more about each commission below:

 - Boston Landmarks Commission